Between The Hustle And The Heart

 For parents running a business, the journey is rarely linear.
 It’s messy, unfinished, and deeply human.

-I don’t have a perfect conclusion—just a commitment.
+We don’t have a perfect conclusion—just a commitment.
 To keep building Ardsley.
 To keep showing up for the community it serves.
 And to keep holding my family close while doing it.

 If you’re a parent entrepreneur navigating the same questions—balancing ambition, responsibility, and love—you’re not alone.